 You might get an infection if harmful organisms such as bacteria and viruses enter the body.
-Your body’s immune system usually helps protect you from infection.
-But cancer and its treatment can stop the immune system from working properly.
+Your body’s immune system usually protects you from infection.
+But cancer and cancer treatment can stop the immune system from working properly.

-Infections can usually be treated with antibiotics.
-If an infection is not treated quickly, it can be much more difficult to get it under control.
+Infections caused by bacteria can usually be treated with antibiotics.
+If an infection is not treated quickly, it can be difficult to get it under control.

-Sepsis (also called blood poisoning) is a serious and potentially life-threatening complication of an infection.
-We have more information about sepsis, contacting your hospital team, and protecting yourself.
+Sepsis is blood poisoning.
+It is a serious and potentially life-threatening complication of an infection.

 - you suddenly feel unwell, even with a normal temperature

 - needing to pass urine (pee) a lot, or discomfort when you pass urine.

 It is important to follow any specific advice your cancer treatment team gives you.

 The immune system help to protect us from infection and disease.
 It has different parts: